 Minimum organizational skills required:

 - Software Applications: Extensive knowledge of MS Excel, PowerPoint, Word and Outlook.

-- Languages: Proven ability to write and speak using local languages ??and the English language.
+- Languages: In addition to Fluent French & English, proven ability to write and speak using local languages ??

 - Communication and Influence Skills : Demonstrated ability to influence others through diplomacy and proven oral and written communication skills.